 Most police dogs are quite obedient because the majority of them are patrol dogs which may mean that they can provide help to hunt down suspects.
 However, it should be understood that Tilly is not a patrol dog.

-Tilly’s Vapor Wake Training
+Tilly’s Vapor Detection Training

-Tilly the Vapor Wake dog was bred via the Auburn University Program which makes use of genetic research to breed working dogs like her.
+Tilly the Vapor Detection dog was bred via the Auburn University Program which makes use of genetic research to breed working dogs like her.
 At the VWK9 Academy in Alabama, Tilly got her training for a full 15-months.
 Harris also trained alongside Tilly for seven weeks at the academy.

 According to Lexington Mayor, Jim Gray, “Tilly is no ordinary police officer, and she is certainly no ordinary dog.
 Today it is necessary for cities and communities to prepare for every situation.
 Having Tilly at events here in Rupp Arena and other events with large crowds will allow us to provide an extra level of security and hopefully an added sense of safety for our citizens and guests.”